facebook/docusaurus/docs/api-site-config.md

 `ogImage` - url for an Open Graph image.
 This image will show up when your site is shared on Facebook, Twitter and any other websites/apps where the Open Graph protocol is supported.

+`onPageNav` - If you want a visible navigation option for representing topics on the current page.
+Currently, there is one accepted value for this option:

+- `separate` - The secondary navigation is a separate pane defaulting on the right side of a document.
+See http://docusaurus.io/docs/en/translation.html for an example.

 `organizationName` - GitHub username of the organization or user hosting this project.
 This is used by the publishing script to determine where your GitHub pages website will be hosted.

 `scripts` - Array of JavaScript sources to load.
 The script tag will be inserted in the HTML head.